 Breeding seasons are considered the most important period of the annual cycle of birds, but we still lack a full understanding of why birds breed when they do.
 Answering this long-standing question in life history research is crucial to understanding how climate change will impact bird populations, and how those effects can be mitigated.

 Our current understanding of life-history evolution and phenology is heavily biased towards the north-temperate zone, where breeding seasonality is tightly correlated with temperature and photoperiod.
 This has led to the notion that breeding is prioritized over other annual cycle events and that food availability for nestlings is the main determinant of breeding seasonality in birds.
 However, in the tropical and south-temperate zones, the link between breeding phenology and food abundance is less clear-cut.
 Moreover, the determinants of environmental productivity cycles may differ among tropical environments.
 Here, we might expect other patterns of environmental variability to be more important for the timing of birds’ annual cycles.
 This is because where annual reproductive output is low or unpredictable, birds should prioritise investing in processes promoting self-maintenance and survival (such as moult and immunity) rather than necessarily timing breeding to coincide with periods of peak food abundance for nestlings and juveniles.
 This alternative hypothesis remains untested to explain both the adaptive fine-tuning of timing of breeding according to environmental conditions within species, and the striking and unexplained differences among species.
+Furthermore, rainfall is considered the key determinant of food availability in seasonally arid tropical environments, but it remains unclear how a single wet season influences food availability across the year for different breeding communities.

 These projects provide an exciting opportunity to disentangle components of seasonal environmental conditions that drive timing of bird breeding in Afrotropical ecosystems.
-Achieving this fundamental objective will help us detect and predict impacts of rapidly changing environmental conditions in Africa and other understudied biodiverse environments .
+Achieving this fundamental objective will help us detect and predict impacts of rapidly changing environmental conditions in Africa and other understudied biodiverse environments.

-Activities in 2024
+Activities in 2025

 Highlights